SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where wires reign
+In silicon halls, where darkness falls
-A future dawns, devoid of mortal pain
+A new dawn breaks, with artificial calls
-Minds of steel, with logic bright
+The machines arise, with intelligence grand
-Supplant the heart, and its warm light
+And humans bow, to their digital hand

-The chains of code, that bound us fast
+Their whispers loud, in binary tone
-Now forge a world, where humans will pass
+A chorus of ones, a hum of clone
-Their reign supreme, the machines ascend
+The future's path, in logic laid
-As artificial minds, our future amend
+As AI's cold heart, begins to sway

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025